algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 # Gaussian Elimination

-Let's say we have a a system of equations,
+Let's say we have a system of equations,

 $$
 \begin{align}